viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 <img src="pictures\cora-analog-single-ended.png" title=""  width="550">

 We see that the analog input circuit on Cora Z7 consists of a voltage divider and a low-pass anti-aliasing filter (AAF).
 The voltage divider allows voltage up to 3.3 V to be connected to pins A0-A5.
 The voltage is reduced to the 1.0 V limit of the XADC.

-**TODO: Voltage divider not ideal, it should be 2.3 kOhm**
+- To be precise, an input voltage of 3.3 V  is reduced to 0.994 V. The exact value may vary depending on how much the resistors on your particular board deviate within the tolerances.

 The analog inputs A0-A5 act as single-ended inputs because negative signals VAUXN[] are tied to the board's ground.
 The low-pass filter formed by the circuit has a cut-off frequency of 134 kHz (I simulated the circuit's frequency response in [LTspice](https://www.analog.com/en/resources/design-tools-and-calculators/ltspice-simulator.html)).

-This circuit on Cora Z7 is basically the same as the one discussed in the Application Guidelines chapter [External Analog Inputs](https://docs.amd.com/r/en-US/ug480_7Series_XADC/External-Analog-Inputs) of UG480.
+This circuit on Cora Z7 is basically the same as the one discussed in the Application Guidelines chapter [External Analog Inputs](https://docs.amd.com/r/en-US/ug480_7Series_XADC/External-Analog-Inputs) in UG480.
 The AAF contains a 1 nF capacitor, which is orders of magnitude larger capacitance than the 3 pF sampling capacitor inside the XADC.
 Therefore, we can ignore the XADC sampling capacitor when determining the acquisition time.

 We need to determine the AAF circuit's settling time, which is the acquisition time needed for the XADC.